-The Père Lachaise graveyard is a whole world, complete with its own landmarks, maps and guided tours.
+The Père Lachaise graveyard is a whole world, complete with its own landmarks, maps and guided trips.
 One of its biggest surprises is la Mémoire Nécropolitaine.
 This just-unveiled chapel, occupied by a giant camera, is as yet empty.
 But it’s the future resting place of photographer André Chabot, whose profession is photographing “funeral art.”
 Chabot has numerous books with titles like Mustaches of Stone—all of which you can buy through his online Chabotostore.
 (PS: The grave has a QR code, so you can learn about it by smartphone.)

 Find it: Take the main entrance to Père Lachaise and, once through the gate, walk straight ahead.
 Turn right when you reach the avenue Casimir Périer.
 Stay on this, moving up, until you reach the roundabout (rond point) of the same name.
 There, a spoke will lead you off into Division 20, where Chabot is on your right—between the graves of Géricault and Alain Bashung.

 3. The Great Flood Was How High?

 If you’re taking the RER C back from Versailles and you alight at Saint-Michel station, halfway up to the exit you’ll see a surprising sign.
 It marks the level to which the station once filled with water, during the great Paris flood of 1910.
 Once you start to notice them, you’ll see many such markers in town.
 In its day, the flood caused massive citywide havoc.